MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 > [action]
 >
-> Next lets move our code that calls the Dog class out of the `dog.py` file and into the `my-dogs.py` file.
+> Next let's move our code that calls the Dog class out of the `dog.py` file and into the `my-dogs.py` file.
 >
 ```python
 # dog.py